 Pollinator Protection Plan

-As the state’s lead agency for pesticide regulation, the Virginia Department of Agriculture and Consumer Services (VDACS) is laying the framework for the agency’s Virginia State Managed Pollinator Protection Plan.
-This is part of a national effort by state and federal agencies to help reverse pollinator losses and restore pollinator populations.
+As the state’s lead agency for pesticide regulation, the Virginia Department of Agriculture and Consumer Services (VDACS), in cooperation with agency stakeholders, developed Virginia’s Voluntary Plan to Mitigate the Risk of Pesticides to Managed Pollinators (also known as the Pollinator Protection Plan).
+The development of Virginia’s Voluntary Plan to Mitigate the Risk of Pesticides to Managed Pollinators (Plan)is part of a national effort by state and federal agencies to help reverse pollinator losses and restore pollinator populations.

-VDACS’ proposed plan is a voluntary, proactive approach which focuses on enhanced communication and coordination between agricultural producers, landowners, pesticide applicators and beekeepers as a means to further protect pollinators.
-The plan is a set of recommendations and best practices for the protection of managed pollinators that allows both crop production and beekeeping to thrive.
-It is not intended to prohibit, eliminate or further restrict the application of pesticides, but rather reduce the risk of pesticide exposure to pollinators when pesticides are used nearby or within their normal foraging range.
+VDACS’ Plan is a voluntary, proactive approach which focuses on enhanced communication and coordination between agricultural producers, landowners, pesticide applicators and beekeepers as a means to further protect pollinators.
+In addition to focusing on communication, the plan provides best practices that can be implemented by beekeepers, commercial applicators and agricultural producers.
+Virginia’s Plan is not intended to prohibit, eliminate or further restrict the application of pesticides, but rather reduce the risk of pesticide exposure to pollinators when pesticides are used nearby or within their normal foraging range.
 In all cases, pesticide applications must be made in accordance with the pesticide label and all applicable federal and state pesticide laws and regulations.

-In January and February 2016, VDACS hosted seven listening sessions at various locations throughout Virginia to seek input from stakeholders on the critical elements included in the State Managed Pollinator Protection Plan.
+In January and February 2016, VDACS hosted seven listening sessions at various locations throughout Virginia to seek input from stakeholders on the critical elements to be included in Virginia’s Voluntary Plan to Mitigate the Risk of Pesticides to Managed Pollinators.
 Approximately 450 agricultural producers, beekeepers, private and commercial pesticide applicators, landowners, researchers and cooperative extension agents participated.
 In addition, the agency received 169 written comments.

 Liza Fleeson Trossbach, Program Manager